vmstan/vmstan.github.io/about/index.md

 > IT is not just about what happens in the 9-5.
 It’s engagement with the community that surrounds the infrastructure ecosystem.

 * VMware vExpert since 2013
+* Dell EMC Elect since 2017
 * Cisco Champion for Data Center in 2015
-* Dell EMC Elect in 2017
 * Tech Field Day 14 (2017) Delegate
 * Storage Field Day 15 (2018) Delegate